lorig135/docsstyleguide/User Actions.md

 - Noun: Perform an uninstall of the software.

 ## Works with
-Express works with iOS, Android, and JS.
+- Verb: Express works with iOS, Android, and JS.